 I haven’t yet mentioned the unique features of these components and an additional feature that will blow your mind away.
 The thing about this grill is that it has got all the basic features that you might find in other grills but the difference is in the quality.
 The grill’s superior quality offers you a lifetime of warranty if you keep up with the maintenance.

 Therma-Cast™ Aluminium Cook Box

-Most of the grills I checked either had a stainless steel or painted steel box.
+Most of the grills either have a stainless steel or painted steel box.
 The Broil King Signet 90 Natural Gas Grill with Side Burner and Rear Rotisserie has neither.
 Made from cast-aluminium, the cook box weighs less than any other material.
 The plus point of this material is that it is cheaper than steal and offers various benefits.

 Sure-Lite™ Electronic Dual-Electrode Ignition System

 Next in line is the ignition system.
 Nothing fancy here but the feature that lights up with a single push of this button is.
-During my search, I read a review that talked about how the ignition system failed after a few months.
-Now I don’t know what might have been the problem but I can tell you this – When you are pressing the ignition button, make sure your hands are not greasy and every now and then, check the batteries.
+When you are pressing the ignition button, make sure your hands are not greasy and every now and then, check the batteries.

 Linear-Flow™ Valves with 180° Sensi-Touch™ Control

 The burner valves are made of stainless steel, so no compromise there on quality.
 There are 5 burner valves: Three main, one for sear station and one mystery valve that I will explain latter.

 The valves have infinite control settings with a sensi-touch.
 They can be turned to full 180°, which makes setting the right temperature quite easy.